Skip to content

 TIP

-In general, tasks are a good way to ensure that the mise environment is always loaded so this isn't a problem.
+In general, tasks are a good way to ensure that the mise environment is always loaded.

 Performance

-, you'll pay a few ms cost every time the prompt is displayed.
-Regardless of whether or not you're actively using a mise tool, you'll pay that penalty every time you run any command.
-It does have some short-circuiting logic to make it faster if there are no changes but it doesn't help much unless you have a very complex setup.
+• Since mise runs every time the prompt is displayed with mise activate, you'll pay a few ms cost every time the prompt is displayed.
+Regardless of whether you're actively using a mise tool, you'll pay that penalty every time you run any command.
+It does have some short-circuiting logic to make it faster if there are no changes, but it doesn't help much unless you have a very complex setup.

 If you are calling a shim from within a bash script like this: